PursiyMe7Seven/hacking-tutorials/README.md

-# hacking-tutorials
+# tutorials
-hacking-tutorials

-A Hacking tutorial collection.
+A collection of various tutorials.
 Most stuff is outdated.
 ONLY for educational purposes.